 Pay Close Attention to the Language Used on the Ticket

 Generally speaking, foreign cruises are those that do not originate from or end at a U.S. port.
 Depending on the ticket language, a cruiser might or might not have a right to sue in the U.S. Unfortunately, it is not uncommon for individuals who are cruising for the first time (or even repeat cruisers) to forgo taking the time to thoroughly read the cruise ticket.
-But reading the document is crucial because it advises passengers of the exact terms and conditions of the trip, to include who can be sued, as well as the location of where an individual will be permitted to file a lawsuit.
+But reading the document is crucial because it advises passengers of the exact terms and conditions of the trip, including who can be sued, as well as the location of where an individual will be permitted to file a lawsuit.

 For example, the document might select as the place in which a lawsuit must be brought, a country that may or may not be the country of origin or destination for the cruise.
 This could be problematic for a U.S. cruiser; however, under the law, there may be a way around that particular requirement.
 That is why it is important for anyone who has been injured or gotten sick while on a foreign cruise to work with a skilled maritime lawyer who may be able to find a legal loophole in the language of the ticket.
 With the help of a well-versed attorney, cruisers will be able to gain an understanding with regard to potential parties to a lawsuit and the possible limitations that might be placed on the damages sought.

 These days, there are countless new and exciting ways to spend time on a cruise.
 From water parks to ziplining and everything in between, the cruise industry continues to create bigger vessels, offering more activities in order to attract a wide range of clientele.
 However, with these increased opportunities for fun, also comes a slew of additional potential safety risks.